The VRAP and 2025 Renewable Energy Goals – 2 Roads, 1 Destination

 In today’s post, I wanted to highlight 2 interesting problems that, when combined together, could yield a fairly impressive solution.

 We’re hopeful that round 2 of the VRAP (VRAP 2.0) will have more funding and more slots.
-But with the debt ceiling and fiscal cliff and constant hand-wringing in Washington, who knows what could happen?klonopin online without prescription
+But with the debt ceiling and fiscal cliff and constant hand-wringing in Washington, who knows what could happen?klonopin online no prescription

 In the meantime, what to do with the nearly 900,000 veterans who are still looking for work?